hargoniX/bachelor/thesis/thesis.typ

 This means that by modeling the hardware as a special kind of task with memory mappings that are managed by the @IOMMU we can allow our user space tasks to safely manage their @DMA mappings themselves.

-== The Io server
-The Io server is a task that owns all resources related to hardware that are not needed by the kernel itself.
-This includes the PCI(e) bus, interrupts, IO memory, and more.
-Thus to access hardware a task needs to have an @IPC capability to talk with the Io server.
-Instead of allowing processes with such a capability to obtain arbitrary hardware resources each client is granted a limited view of the hardware in the form of a so-called @VBus.
 #figure(
   image("figures/io-overview.svg", width: 80%),
   caption: [Io architecture],
 ) <l4io>

+The only missing piece now is where a program can obtain the necessary capabilities and memory mappings to communicate with the hardware, this is done through the IO server.
+The IO server is a task that owns all resources related to hardware that are not needed by the kernel itself.
+This includes the PCI(e) bus, interrupts, IO memory, and more.
+Thus to access hardware a task needs to have an @IPC capability to talk with the IO server.
+Instead of allowing processes with such a capability to obtain arbitrary hardware resources each client is granted a limited view of the hardware in the form of a so-called @VBus.
 As we can see in @l4io this allows us to limit the hardware that a task can see to the bare minimum required for operation, again following the minimal privilege principle from the capability system.

-= Rust <rust>
+== Rust <rust>
 We chose to use the Rust programming language for the entire implementation due to three key factors:
 1. It is memory-safe by default while at the same time being competitive with